-2018….well….2018 was a bit of a transition year for me.
-I’ll just leave it at that.
-After more than 47 year living the Capital of the Damn World (New York City, of course), I found myself moving to Southern California.
+I continued to participate in marathons and triathlons over the next couple of years.
+THen, in 2018, after more than 47 year living the Capital of the Damn World (New York City, of course), I found myself moving to Southern California.
 The transition wasn’t easy: while I love the weather and the Pacific Ocean, I miss my old neighborhood and everyone back east.
-Then – in August – my kiddo got accepted into the Disney College Program.
-She was selected to be a lifeguard at the Disneyland Hotel right in Anaheim….so I scored myself an awesome roommate in mid-December!
+Then – that August – my kiddo got accepted into the Disney College Program.
+She was selected to be a lifeguard at the Disneyland Hotel right in Anaheim….so I scored myself an awesome roommate in mid-December of 2018!
 But the transition really messed with my race schedule, as my focus really was on things other than training.

 I have goals of competing in the Badwater, the JFK 50 Miler, The Western States Endurance Run, the Leadville 100, and my ultimate unicorn: The Ironman World Championship in Kona.
 It’s the journey that counts, and I plan to make this a long, ongoing one.